brihernandez/AceArcadeMissiles/README.md

 ## Manual
 ![screenshot](./Screenshots/manual.png)

-The full manual can be found in the [Assets/AceArcadeMissiles/Documentation](Assets/AceArcadeMissiles/Documentation/Manual.pdf) folder.
+The full manual can be found [here](Assets/AceArcadeMissiles/Documentation/Manual.pdf) or in the AceArcadeMissiles/Documentation/ folder of the downloaded package.